FOR UNDER $10

 to become visible.
 For example, colleagues report that 900nM infrared

 laser spots are easily visible in a dark room.
-Unlike with IR LEDs, an
+(Unlike with bulbs and

 infrared laser emits no shorter wavelenghts which might be seen by human

 In other words, there is no sharp division between "visible" and

 "infrared."
 We can see light which is far outside the normal passband

 called "visible frequencies."
 But that light must be intensely

 bright.
 To see 800nM infrared, just make it 1000X brighter than

 700nM visible red light.
 To see 900nM IR, make it a million times